JeanPaulvanderHam/energy/readme.md

 python3 app.py
 ```

 Open <http://localhost:5000> in your browser.
-The application will query `http://192.168.50.57/api/v1/data` and display the raw response.
+The application will query `http://192.168.50.57/api/v1/data` and display the response as formatted JSON.